xtfocus/coagents-ui-docker-compose/README.md

 ```

 ## Architecture
-The application consists of two main components:
+The application consists of three main components:
 1. Python Agent: Implements the AI research capabilities using LangGraph
 2. Next.js UI: Provides the user interface and canvas interaction
+3. PostgreSQL: Provides persistent storage for LangGraph checkpointing

 ## Learn More About the Frontend
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API